Last Updated:

 Educational and Engaging

-3D printing is an engaging and educational technology that libraries are using to attract and engage patrons.
-Libraries offer classes and workshops on how to use 3D printing technology, which can provide hands-on experience and technical skills.
-Additionally, 3D printing technology has been used in library programming to educate patrons about history, science, and other subjects.
+3D printing is an educational and engaging technology.
+Libraries offer classes and workshops that teach patrons how to use 3D printers, giving them hands-on experience and technical skills.
+The technology can also be used in programming to teach history, science, and other subjects.

 Creative and Innovative

-Libraries are now embracing 3D printing technology as a tool for creativity and innovation.
-Patrons can design and create their own unique items, including prototypes, models, and sculptures.
-Libraries are also using 3D printers to create educational resources such as maps, anatomical models, and historical artifacts.
+3D printing encourages creativity and innovation.
+Patrons can design and produce their own unique items, such as prototypes, models, and sculptures.
+Libraries also use 3D printers to make educational resources like maps, anatomical models, and historical artifacts.

 Community-Based Programs